The Resource Library contains publications, reports, and maps created by LCA and its partners. These resources are available for town and public use.

-Champlain Valley Union High School, Hinesburg Implementation Packet
+Champlain Valley Union High School, Hinesburg summary Packet

-Mack Farm and E. Thompson's Point Rd, Charlotte Implementation Packet
+Mack Farm and E. Thompson's Point Rd, Charlotte summary Packet

-mack farm and e. thompson's point rd, charlotte summary packet including construction
+mack farm and e. thompson's point rd, charlotte implementation packet including construction

 The references below contain Vermont stream geomorphic assessment data that describes channel characteristics and sensitivity to change - how likely excessive channel erosion or deposition, or a sudden change in flow path, will take place during a flood.
 River corridor plans have also been prepared that interpret the geomorphic data and identify priority projects.